Children's Policy and Funding Initiative

 Our Grants Approach

 This Initiative demonstrates that collaborative networks and complementary grantmaking are a powerful force for change.
-The grantees individually and through coalitions they lead are working on a variety of inter-related topics, such as inclusive quality education, violence, sexual abuse and exploitation, care, early childhood development, mental health, nutrition, disability rights, gender equality, and youth, peace and security.
-The Initiative offers a mechanism for greater collaboration and facilitates a more holistic approach to ensure funding, programming and policies meet the needs of the whole child through their life cycle.
+The grantees individually and through coalitions they lead are working on a variety of inter-related topics, such as access to inclusive quality education, preventing violence, guarding against sexual abuse and exploitation, improving care, providing early childhood development, improving mental health, ensuring nutrition and sanitation, and supporting disability rights, gender equality, and youth, peace and security.
+The Initiative fosters greater collaboration and facilitates a more holistic approach to create a stronger more united voice for and to increase understanding and support for meeting the needs of the whole child through their life cycle.

-The Initiative is grounded in the belief that good policymaking and programming must engage and be informed by the affected communities.
-Our grantees work directly with young people and members of marginalized and affected communities to support their direct advocacy and strengthen their role in the design, decision-making and delivery of policy, programming and funding that impacts them.
-Grantees partner with allies and champions for children and youth in the US Government and Congress including many Democrats and Republicans.
-The many supporters demonstrate that this is a nonpartisan issue requiring a whole-of-government approach.
+The Initiative is grounded in the belief that good programming and policies are informed directly by affected communities.
+Our grantees work directly with young people and affected communities to strengthen their role in the design, decision-making and delivery of policy, programming and funding that impacts them and their communities.

-The Initiative is grounded in the belief that good policymaking and programming must engage and be informed by the affected communities.
-Our grantees work directly with young people and members of marginalized and affected communities to support their direct advocacy and strengthen their role in the design, decision-making and delivery of policy, programming and funding that impacts them.
-Grantees partner with allies and champions for children and youth in the US Government and Congress including many Democrats and Republicans.
-The many supporters demonstrate that this is a nonpartisan issue requiring a whole-of-government approach.
+The Initiative is grounded in the belief that good programming and policies are informed directly by affected communities.
+Our grantees work directly with young people and affected communities to strengthen their role in the design, decision-making and delivery of policy, programming and funding that impacts them and their communities.

 U.S. Government Approach

-More and more, young people around the world are speaking out to advocate for their needs and influence better policymaking.
-Their perspectives and experience are valuable to improve policies, programming, and funding decisions.
-The participation of frequently marginalized populations is especially important.
+More and more, young people around the world are champions for change.
 By involving young people in design and decisions, their needs will be better understood and met.
 Investments that support all children and young people to thrive are investments that secure a better future for societies and nations worldwide.

 "If we are to reach real peace in this world and if we are to carry on a real war against war, we shall have to begin with the children."
 Mahatma Gandhi |